AlphaHydrae/deploy/README.md

 To perform the update, **deploy** will download its Git repository into a temporary directory that will be cleaned up when the update is done (or fails).

 The correct revision of the script is then copied to the installation path and made executable.

+## Cleaning up old releases

+**deploy** creates a new release directory for each deployment.
+By default, it keeps these directories forever, leaving you responsible for cleaning them up.

+If given a [`keep` option](#keep), it can do it for you automatically after each deployment.

+**deploy** will list the contents of the `releases` directory on the server.

+If no old release is found, deployment will proceed normally.

+If the number of old releases is equal to or greater than the `keep` number, **deploy** will print the list of releases that will be deleted in red.

+Old releases that will be kept will be shown in green.

+The current release being deployed is also indicated in green (as it counts in the `keep` number).

+If there are any releases to delete, **deploy** will ask for confirmation.

+Responding "no" interrupts the deployment and prints a help message explaining how to configure the `keep` number.

+The actual cleanup of old releases is always performed **after successful deployment**.

+A single `rm` command is executed on the server through SSH, deleting all appropriate old release directories in one go.